juergs/ESPEasy_BME680_TVOC/README.md

 Are found in \dist-folder of EspEasy.

 <h2> EspEasy </h2>
-1. Download firmware as binary including flash tool
+1. Download firmware as binary including flash tool <br>
-↓
+↓<br>
-2. Connect the ESP to Windows PC
+2. Connect the ESP to Windows PC<br>
-Using either USB/UART of board or separate USB/TTL adapter ↓
+Using either USB/UART of board or separate USB/TTL adapter<br>
+↓<br>
-3. Write firmware using flash tool
+3. Write firmware using flash tool<br>
-Note necessity for GPIO to be LOW to enter flashmode
+Note necessity for GPIO to be LOW to enter flashmode<br>
-↓
+↓<br>
 4. Restart ESP.
-WiFi AP "ESP_Easy_0" will appear, password: configesp (prior to 2.0 the AP was named ESP_0)
+WiFi AP "ESP_Easy_0" will appear, password: configesp<br>
+(prior to 2.0 the AP was named ESP_0)<br>
-If you're not automatically taken to the log-in page, browse to 192.168.4.1 ↓
+If you're not automatically taken to the log-in page, browse to 192.168.4.1<br>
+↓<br>
-5. Search for you routers WiFi and connect
+5. Search for you routers WiFi and connect<br>
-(if you have multiple AP they will all show up with the same SSID name multiple times) ↓
+(if you have multiple AP they will all show up with the same SSID name multiple times)<br>
+↓<br>
-6. Reconnect to your WiFi and enter IP adress shown on previous screen
+6. Reconnect to your WiFi and enter IP adress shown on previous screen    <br>

 <h2>Contribution</h2>
 Every Contribution to this repository will be highly appreciated!